arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

                       type: integer
                     failOnWarning:
                       description: |
-                        When set to *true*, the query will throw an exception and abort instead of producing a warning.
+                        When set to `true`, the query will throw an exception and abort instead of producing a warning.
 This option should be used during development to catch potential issues early.
-When the attribute is set to *false*, warnings will not be propagated to exceptions and will be returned with the query result.
+When the attribute is set to `false`, warnings will not be propagated to exceptions and will be returned with the query result.
-                        There is also a server configuration option `--query.fail-on-warning` for setting the default value for *failOnWarning* so it does not need to be set on a per-query level.
+                        There is also a server configuration option `--query.fail-on-warning` for setting the default value for `failOnWarning` so it does not need to be set on a per-query level.
                       type: boolean
                     allowRetry:
                       description: |
                         Set this option to `true` to make it possible to retry fetching the latest batch from a cursor.
+The default is `false`.

                         If retrieving a result batch fails because of a connection issue, you can ask for that batch again using the `POST /_api/cursor/<cursor-id>/<batch-id>`